glennhenry/cs-notes/docs/database-system/08-database-optimization/database-optimization.md

 ![Binary search tree](./bst.png)
 Source : https://en.wikipedia.org/wiki/Binary_search_tree

 A b-tree node does not have to be 2, the number of node can be within a certain range.
 A node in a b-tree is sized to match the disk page size.
 Each node can contain many keys which all held in a single page.
+This is possible because an index entry consist only a key and a pointer, whereas binary search performed on sorted table requires all rows and column.

-This mean, we can check a lot of keys in only a single I/O operation that retrieves the particular page.
+The compact representation of index entries in b-tree indexing enables a significant amount of data (the index keys) to fit within a single page.
+We can check a large amount of key in just a single I/O operations that retrieves the specific page.

 Also, we don't need to reorganize the node and all the disk pages every time insertion or deletion happens, this is because [b-tree by itself is a self-balancing tree](/data-structures-and-algorithms/tree#rules--balancing).